 Hatzeva

-Located in the heart of the Aravah, 20 miles south of the Dead Sea, the archaeological site of Hatzeva was a fort and caravanserai built next to a rare water source in the region (Ein Hatzeva).
-Identified with the biblical site Tamar (1 Kings 9:17-18), Hatzeva was a Judean fort according to the bible, yet it proved to also have an Edomite shrine, whose reconstructed idols are on display at the Israel Museum.
-During the Nabatean period Hatzeva was a caravanserai along the northern path of the incense route.
-Later it developed into a Roman fort and was part of the Roman southern security zone (The ‘Limes’).
-The Roman ‘Scorpion Ascent‘ connecting Hazteva with Mamshit was probably built at that time.
-The site at that period even had a bath house.
-However, by the 8th century the site was abandoned.
+Located in the heart of the Aravah, 20 miles south of the Dead Sea, ancient Hatzeva functioned as fortified caravanserai next to spring (Ein Hatzeva).
+Identified with biblical Tamar (1 Kings 9:17-18), Hatzeva was a Judean fort, yet it also proved to have an Edomite shrine, whose reconstructed idols are on display at the Israel Museum.
+Later the Nabateans established in Hatzevah a caravanserai along the northern path of the incense route.
+Once the Romans annexed the Nabatean Kingdom into the Roman empire, Hatzevah operated as a Roman fort along Roman southern security zone (The ‘Limes’).
+The Roman ‘Scorpion Ascent‘ connecting Hazteva with Mamshit was probably built then.
+At that time, the site even had a bathhouse.
+However, by the 8th century, the site was abandoned.

-The site was excavated mostly in the 1980s and proved to yield many finds in six stratified layers.
-After some restoration the site was open for visits.
+An Israeli archaeological expedition excavated Hatzevah in the 1980s and yielded many finds in six stratified layers.
+After some restoration, the site was opened for visitors.

 Touring Hatzeva

-Today, ancient Hatzeva is an archaeological site.
-It is open for visits, free of charge.
-Next to the ancient spring is an old Tamarisk tree, said to be 300 years old, perhaps the oldest tree in the Aravah!
+Today, ancient Hatzeva is open for visits, free of charge.
+Next to the ancient spring is an old Tamarisk tree, said to be 300 years old, which is perhaps the oldest tree in the Aravah.

 A tour of Hatzevah can be combined with a tour to the South.